The California dog bite attorneys at Shouse Law Group help bite victims to bring lawsuits. We can help you recover damages for

 What damages can I get if my dog is bitten?

-Instead, plaintiffs may be entitled to amounts the plaintiff reasonably spent trying to “repair” the property (i.e., veterinarian’s bills).
+Instead, you may be entitled to amounts you reasonably spent trying to “repair” the property (for example, veterinarian’s bills).
 The question is whether the amounts spent by the owner were reasonable.16

-However, victim restitution for property damages is usually limited to the cost of repairing or replacing the damaged property.17
+However, victim restitution for property damages is usually just the cost of repairing or replacing the damaged property.17

 Can I get punitive damages in a “dog bites dog” case?

 Yes, although such cases are rare.
-California law permits recovery of punitive damages if the owner or handler acted with “malice” -- for instance if he or she wrongfully ordered the animal to attack.18
+California law permits recovery of punitive damages if the owner or handler acted with “malice” – for instance, if they wrongfully ordered the animal to attack.18

-Ultimately, it is up to the local District Attorney to decide whether to bring criminal charges against the owner of a dog who bites someone in California.
+Ultimately, it is up to the local District Attorney to decide whether to bring criminal charges against the owner of a canine who bites you in California.

-Possible criminal charges against the dog’s owner include (but are not limited to):
+Possible criminal charges against the animal owner include (but are not limited to):

 - Animal abuse or cruelty, Penal Code 597 PC;